Data-and-Vis-SDK/Data-and-Vis-SDK.github.io/index.md

   </tbody>
 </table>

-### Pre-Frontier
+### Frontier

-Pre-Frontier here means "Crusher", which is assumed to be a system that matches the system software and architecture of the target facility system Frontier.
-On of the primary challenges on this system is handling the compiler wrappers for the CCE and AMD compilers, in particular how they wrap MPI and HIP.
+One of the primary challenges on Frontier is handling the compiler wrappers for the CCE and AMD compilers, in particular how they wrap MPI and HIP.

 <table class="toolchain_table">